LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2017_04_26_R_learning.md

 You can add a column or multiple columns to a matrix with the cbind() function, which merges matrices and/or
 vectors together by column. e.g. big_matrix <- cbind(matrix1, matrix2, vector1 ...)

+**Adding a row**
+Your R workspace, where all variables you defined 'live' (check out what a workspace is), has already been initialized and contains two matrices:

+star_wars_matrix that we have used all along, with data on the first trilogy, star_wars_matrix2, with similar data for the second trilogy.
+Type the name of these matrices in the console and hit Enter if you want to have a closer look.
+If you want to check out the contents of the workspace, you can type ls() in the console.